Reni (musician): 2011 reunion to the present day

 It added: "The man Pete Townshend once hailed as 'the most natural drummer I’ve seen since Keith Moon' has been the individual delight of the last week’s gigs.
 With an extra bass drum, what look like new teeth and a grin that never leaves his face, Reni has regained his youthful pomp and is playing as well as ever.
 His backing singing and those trademark funky grooves are powering the band with a gusto that they haven’t had in years."

 Once again, the band briefly toured in early 2017 with the final show playing at Glasgow in June.
 During the gig, singer Brown made a comment which suggested the band will not be playing any further shows.
 The band's biographer, John Robb, told the NME: "It’s not official 100% confirmed that they’ve stopped, but it looks like they have, doesn’t it?"
 Of Wren, he added: "To me, the greatest tragedy is that if they have stopped, Reni will only have recorded a few albums in his life.
 I wanted a full documentation of his drumming.
 Those records are far more than anyone else is going to do, but I think it’s kind of sad that he’s not made a full record since Second Coming and may never do again.
 I'm sure he doesn't care, he's got all the money in the bank.
 I just don't like seeing good talent go to waste, because he's still one of the greatest drummers I’ve ever seen."

-In late 2019, Squire confirmed that the band had indeed disbanded for a second time.
+In late 2019, Squire confirmed the band had disbanded for a second time.

 "Reni Hats"

 Wren habitually wore a bucket hat during his time with The Stone Roses.
-The nickname "Reni hat" for these hats is still in use, especially due to the band's 2011 reformation, particularly in the UK.
+The nickname "Reni hat" for these hats is still in use, particularly in the UK.